-Circle Topic CR Session 3: Compassion Fatigue Guiding Questions (25 minutes) Review the full activity write-up for a more complete description of the cycle.
-Handout the Compassion Fatigue Stages and review how an individual is impacted by their expectations, work environment, and the systems that influence it.
-For example: Zealot = early career, desire to change the world Irritable = realizing the imperfections of the people and systems needed to reach positive outcomes for those they serve Withdrawn = escaping from the needs and expectations of the work environment Zombie = isolating from all others in order to survive the realities of the workplace and job requirements Divide the group into four smaller groups - one per stage of the cycle: Zealot, Irritable, Withdrawn, Zombie 1.
+Circle Topic CR Session 3: Compassion Fatigue Guiding Questions (25 minutes) Review the activity write-up for a more complete explanation of the cycle.
+Handout the Compassion Fatigue Cycle and review how an individual is impacted by their expectations, work environment, and the systems that influence it.
+For example: • Zealot = early career, desire to change the world • Irritable = realizing the imperfections of the people and systems needed to reach positive outcomes for those they serve • Withdrawn = escaping from the needs and expectations of the work environment • Zombie = isolating from all others in order to survive the realities of the workplace and job requirements Divide the group into four smaller groups - one per stage of the cycle: Zealot, Irritable, Withdrawn, Zombie 1.
 (In your group) Discuss: a.
 What feelings and experiences might contribute to a person "hanging out" in this stage - even to becoming one's norm? b.
 How would that lead to one's inability to act with compassion during your workday?
 (Think of any impact on specific steps of compassionate action.)
 2. (Full group) Share your key insights with the larger group.
-3. (Open mic) Share a story of renewal or resilience you have witnessed during your time in your career - yourself, colleagues, or family members.
-Putting it into Practice (5 minutes) (Go-around) Pick a stage and picture if a friend or colleague were in that stage, what you would offer to them as a mentor?
-Closing (5 minutes) (Go-around) Share a mantra, quote, affirmation, or mindset that has been helpful to you to minimize compassion fatigue.
-Bonus Activity: Share the link with the grounding activity from this session and other helpful practices to develop compassion through mindfulness.
+(Open mic) Share a story of renewal or resilience you have witnessed during your time in your career - yourself, colleagues, or family members.
+Review (Go-around) Share one compass area and something you did to be resilient in that area since our (5 minutes) last circle.
+Putting it into Practice (Go-around) Pick a stage and picture if a friend or colleague were in that stage, what you would